 - Chronic disease complications.
 Diseases such as Alzheimer’s, diabetes, arthritis, and more can lead to senior sleep disruptions.
 Consult with the senior’s doctor for suggestions.

 - Post-menopause.
 It’s common knowledge that the hot flashes often encountered in the course of menopause can hinder sleep, but hormone-related sleep disturbances can continue well beyond menopause too.
 The lifestyle adjustments outlined above could help.

-Grace Home Care, experts in senior living Topeka, KS families depend on, can help with senior sleep problems in a variety of ways as well.
+Grace Home Care can help with senior sleep problems in a variety of ways to improve senior living in Topeka, KS and surrounding areas.
 Contact us at 785-286-2273 to request a free in-home assessment to learn more!
 And visit our Service Area page to find out if our customized home care services for seniors are available in your area.